MolimoWang/EventManagementSystem/02-analysis/documents/AllObject/05-view_all_venues.md

 ![view all venues for administrator](02-analysis/sequence-diagrams/AllObjects/05-view_all_venues_administrator.png)

 ### Course of events for **organizer**
-- 1. The organizer selects the "Venues" option from the main page(17-view_all_events.png).
+- 1. The organizer selects the "View All Venues" option from the main page(17-view_all_events.png).
 - 2. The system prompts the organizer to enter the desired date.
 - 3. The system retrieves all available venues for the specified date.
 - 4. The system displays the list of venues page(25-view_all_venues.png).